jdhill777/rijksmuseum-AI/README.md

 3. **Local Network Exposure**:
    - When running on `0.0.0.0`, the server is accessible to all devices on your network
    - For increased security in development, use `127.0.0.1` to restrict access to your computer only
+   - On Unraid, consider using Unraid's built-in reverse proxy or configuring a firewall